by Lincoln Spector and (augmented and updated by) Gary Meyer

 It’s better to sleep in bed than in the theater.
 When considering your schedule, take a realistic look at how much downtime you really need, and plan accordingly.

-This year, I’m skipping all three 9:30 p.m. screenings, along with the opening night party.
+Sometimes I skip the 9:30 p.m. screenings, along with the opening night party.
 That should give me a good night’s sleep before waking up in time to head back to the festival.
 Geography plays a role here.
 If I lived near the theater, I’d probably plan to see the entire festival.
 But I live in the East Bay, and it takes time to get to and from the Castro.
 While I tend to be an early riser, you may prefer staying up late and skipping the 10:00 a.m. screenings.
-Or you could take advantage of a long break (or skip a movie) and take a nap in your car.
+Or you could take advantage of a long break (or skip a movie) and take a nap in your car (but you really should take public transit).

 FROM YOUR KITCHEN TO THE CASTRO: